angelcarballo/shorty/README.md

 ### POST /minify

- - Param `url` containing the long url is required.
+ - Param `url` containing the long url is required
- - Generates a short url that can be used to restore the original long url.
+ - Generates a short url that can be used to restore the original long url
- - Requires basic HTTP Authentication.
+ - Requires basic HTTP Authentication

 ### GET /restore

- - Param `url` containing the short url is required.
+ - Param `url` containing the short url is required
- - Returns the original long url for the provided short one.
+ - Returns the original long url for the provided short one

 ### GET /stats

  - Param `url` containing the short url (optional)
- - If url is provided, return information about the given short url
+ - If url is not provided, returns statistics about all the urls created by the user
- - If url is not provided, return information all urls created by the user
+ - If a url is provided, returns only statistics for that url
- - Requires basic HTTP Authentication.
+ - Requires basic HTTP Authentication

 ### POST /users

- - Param `email` with the user's email is required.
+ - Param `email` with the user's email is required
- - Returns email and secure token for the new user.
+ - Returns email and secure token for the new user